-Classes at the Academy run from 7:45 AM to 2:45 PM.
-Extra-curricular programs run from 3:00 PM to 4:30 PM.
-The Academy building closes at 4:30 PM.
-Occasionally the Academy may alter these times to accommodate special programs or events.
+Classes at Mass Academy run from 7:45 AM to 2:45 PM.
+Extracurricular programs are offered after school and typically end by 4:30 PM.
+The Mass Academy building closes at 4:30 PM.
+Occasionally Mass Academy may alter these times to accommodate special programs or events.
 In such cases, parents/guardians will be notified in advance.